Zalewa/adfotg/README.md

 ADF On-The-Go
 =============

-ADF On-The-Go (adfotg) converts your Raspberry Pi Zero into an USB drive with a web interface.
-It organises your ADF images and allows you to bundle one or more of them into virtual USB drives.
-You can swap them freely from any modern web browser.
-This permits to freely upload, download and mount ADFs without ever disconnecting the USB cable from your Gotek.
+**ADF On-The-Go (adfotg)** converts your **Raspberry Pi Zero** into an USB drive with a web interface.
+It organises your **ADF** images and allows you to bundle one or more of them into **virtual USB drives**.
+You can swap, download, upload and mount ADFs without ever disconnecting the USB cable from your **Gotek**, all from any modern web browser.

-ADF On-The-Go (adfotg) is a HTTP service designed for use in a Raspberry Pi Zero.
-The RPi must be connected through its USB OTG port to a Gotek Floppy Drive emulator in use in an Amiga computer.
-Then everything can be controlled from a website user interface.
-ADF On-The-Go can prepare ADF images from files, split big files into floppy-sized chunks or just mount the ADF images directly.
+**ADF On-The-Go (adfotg)** is a HTTP service designed for use in a **Raspberry Pi Zero**.
+The RPi must be connected through its USB OTG port to a **Gotek** Floppy Drive emulator in an **Amiga** computer.
+ADF On-The-Go can prepare ADF images from files, split big files into floppy-sized chunks, or just mount the ADF images directly.
 It allows to store bundles of ADF files on their own virtual USB drives and swap multiple virtual USB drives freely.
+All of this is controlled through a website interface, by default hosted on a HTTP port **41364**.

 There also is a REST API, if you happen to not like the default UI, but its current status is **unstable**.